 What We Do

-- Discovery: A review the current state of Merchandising Execution.
+- Discovery: A review of the current state of Merchandising Execution.
 An identification of strengths, weaknesses and opportunities.

 - Best Practices: An industry review of Merchandising Execution Best Practices.
 This review will provide a description of the value–added activities of merchandising execution organizations within leading retailers.